barsia/compose-multiplatform-wizard-plugin/src/test/resources/fixtures/ios-desktop-libraries-tests/README.md

       Similarly, if you want to edit the Desktop (JVM) specific part, the [jvmMain](./composeApp/src/jvmMain/kotlin) folder is the appropriate location.

 * [/iosApp](./iosApp/iosApp) contains iOS applications.
-Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
+Even if you're sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.

-### Build and Run iOS Application

-To build and run the development version of the iOS app, use the run configuration from the run widget in your IDE's toolbar or open the [/iosApp](./iosApp) directory in Xcode and run it from there.

 ### Build and Run Desktop (JVM) Application